lyteword/chspurgeon-tod/volume-7/psalm-130.md

 e) A fact to be meditated upon with delight.

-2\.A most admirable design: "That thou mayest be feared."
+2\.
+A most admirable design: "That thou mayest be feared."

 a) Very contrary to the abuse made of it by rebels, triflers, and procrastinators.